• Join the Club!

 • Cut each of five biscuits into five slices or "feathers" and dip the feathers into colored sugar or sprinkles.
 Tuck these under the top of the cinnamon roll.

-• Cut five of the quarters in half again; these will be the legs.
-Cut two slits partially through each 1/8 triangle shape so the claws spread out.
+• Cut five of the quarters partially in half again; these will be the legs.
+Cut two slits partially through each half of the triangle shape so the claws spread out.
 Tuck the legs under the bottom of the cinnamon roll.
 You want them to touch so that they stick together when baking.
-(The remaining two quarters will not be used.)
+(The remaining two quarters biscuits will not be used.)

 Notes